ronyka77/TheDrawCode/readme.md

 ## ✨ Key Features

-- **Ensemble Model Architecture**: Combines XGBoost, TabNet, LightGBM, and Random Forest for robust predictions.
+- **Ensemble Model Architecture**: Combines XGBoost, TabNet, LightGBM, Random Forest, and KNN for robust predictions.
 - **Precision-Focused Weighting**: Optimized weights based on each model's precision performance.
+- **KNN Model Support**: K-Nearest Neighbors can now be used as a base model in the ensemble.
 - **Vectorized Threshold Optimization**: Efficient threshold tuning for precision-recall balance.
 - **CPU-Only Optimization**: Explicitly configured for deterministic CPU-based training.
 - **Reproducible Results**: Comprehensive seed setting and environment variable control.